How to Use Anki for Long-Term Retention of Course Material

 Anki for Medicine and Pre-Med Students

 Medical education is where Anki has had its most documented and most dramatic impact.
-Research consistently shows that Anki users in medical school demonstrate higher long-term knowledge retention and better integration of knowledge across subjects compared to non-users, particularly on comprehensive exams that test material from multiple courses simultaneously.
 The most widely used pre-made deck in medical education is the AnKing Overhaul deck — a comprehensive, community-maintained resource tagged to medical school syllabi, the First Aid for the USMLE textbook, and major pathology and pharmacology resources.
 It contains over 30,000 cards and is used by tens of thousands of students at US and UK medical schools.

-For pre-med students at institutions including Harvard, Oxford, Stanford, and UCL preparing for entrance requirements, and for medical students managing dense content in subjects like biochemistry, anatomy, physiology, and microbiology, the recommended approach is: use the AnKing deck as a foundation, unsuspend only the cards relevant to your current courses, add your own custom cards for professor-specific emphasis, and maintain daily reviews throughout the academic year without exam-period resets.
+The recommended approach: use the AnKing deck as a foundation, unsuspend only the cards relevant to your current courses, add your own custom cards for professor-specific emphasis, and maintain daily reviews throughout the academic year without exam-period resets.
 The compounding effect of continuous review — rather than starting fresh for each exam — is what produces the dramatic performance differences documented in the literature.

 Anki for Language Learning